-Every Saturday this summer, you and your family can visit the restored 1870s house and fields of the Grimm Farmhouse.
+In 2022, Grimm Farmhouse is only opened on the 2nd Saturdays of each summer month.
+These are the only dates this year that you and your family can visit the restored 1870s house and fields of the Grimm Farm.
 Wendelin and Julianna Grimm were German immigrants whose work transformed the Upper Midwest into America’s dairy belt.
 On your visit, you can experience the work and play of a late 1800s Minnesota farm.

 Volunteers will take you through the farmhouse and introduce children’s pastimes from the period.
 Hoops, stilts and marbles may still be able to fascinate in this age of touchscreens and other gadgets.

 This would be a great outing to mix a project and a recipe with.
 I think I would like to hit up the co-op on the ride home to buy our own alfalfa for sandwiches and alfalfa seeds for sprouting.
-Recipe, Interrupted has directions for sprouting alfalfa with kids.
+The Mill City Farmers Market has directions for sprouting alfalfa with kids.
 The really cool thing about this project is that it takes less than a week to see results.
 Before your kids can forget about the outing, you will have made your own alfalfa.

 Address: 7025 Victoria Drive (Lowry Nature Center), Victoria, MN 55386

 Extend your visit with a day of family fun.
 Grimm Farmhouse is located inside Carver Park Reserve, where families can hike or bike and possibly see wildlife, including trumpeter swans and wood ducks, purchase an archery pass for $6 per adult (kids free with paid adult), and explore the nature exploration area just outside Lowry Nature Center.
 Inside Lowry, check out seasonal displays, visit live animals and watch birds through the viewing windows.
 Then head over to the Lake Minnetonka Regional Swim Pond in nearby Minnetrista.